 In only two decades, Margravine Wilhelmine of Bayreuth, the legendary sister of Frederick the Great, together with her husband Margrave Friedrich, transformed Bayreuth into a residential seat of European standing.

 Well-known buildings such as the Margravial Opera House, which was included in UNESCO’s World Heritage List in 2012 (closed at the moment due to restoration), the New Palace in the Bayreuth Rococo style and the Hermitage and Sanspareil parks still bear eloquent witness of their achievement.

-Accessible for wheelchairs; disabled parking places in front of the building; lift and toilet for the disabled available; wheelchairs can be hired on request
+The New Palace is accessible for wheelchairs.
+You will find disabled parking places in front of the building.
+There are a lift and a toilet for the disabled available; wheelchairs can be hired on request.

 To visit the Old Palace two steps are to be negotiated (for help please ring the bell marked "Kasse").
 The New Palace is accessible for wheelchairs, which can also be hired on request.
 Most of the park is accessible for wheelchairs, with the exception of certain areas with steep paths.

-Oriental Building accessible via the rear entrance; Rock Garden accessible for wheelchairs, with the exception of certain areas with steep paths; rooms in Zwernitz Castle only accessible via steps.
+The Oriental Building is accessible via the rear entrance.
+The Rock Garden is accessible for wheelchairs, with the exception of certain areas with steep paths.
+The rooms in Zwernitz Castle are accessible only via stairs.